Michael Caine: Personal life

 Proud of his working-class roots, Caine has discussed the opportunities his film career gave him: "I got to play football with Pelé, for God's sake.
 And I danced with Bob Fosse."
 He also became close friends with John Lennon, stating: "With John and I it was a case of bonding because we were both working class and we shared a sense of humour.
 We were pretending we weren't who people thought we were."
 His closest friends included two James Bond actors, Sean Connery and Roger Moore.
 At the 61st Academy Awards, the three of them presented the prize for Best Supporting Actor (which Caine and Connery have also won) to Kevin Kline.

 In July 2014, Caine was reported to have been a celebrity investor in a tax avoidance scheme called Liberty.

 Two years after his mother died, Caine and his younger brother Stanley learned from a news reporter working on a mental health article that they had an elder half-brother, David Burchell.
 Born six years before Michael's mother met Michael's father, David suffered from severe epilepsy and was a wheelchair user due to a childhood hip injury.
 He had been in and out of institutions most of his youth before residing permanently in Cane Hill Hospital, a mental health facility, since age 17.
 Although their mother visited David "nearly every Monday for five decades" at the hospital, even her husband did not know of David's existence.
 She told Michael that she was sometimes visiting a cousin at the facility.
 David died in 1992.

 Caine quit his 80-cigarettes-a-day smoking habit in the early 1970s after a lecture from actor Tony Curtis.
-Caine is a supporter of the football club Chelsea FC.
-Caine is also a fan of cricket.
+He is a supporter of the football club Chelsea FC.
+He is also a fan of cricket.

 In July 2016, Caine changed his name by deed poll to his long-time stage name to simplify security checks at airports.
 Caine stated that because the security guard often recognised him but was unaware of his real name, it would waste a considerable amount of his time as he tried to prove that he and "Maurice Joseph Micklewhite" were the same person. "[A security guard] would say, 'Hi Michael Caine,' and suddenly I'd be giving him a passport with a different name on it.
 I could stand there for an hour.
 So I changed my name."

+In February 2018, Caine suffered a fall on some ice and broke his ankle, which necessitated the use of a walking stick.

+In February 2022, Caine underwent back surgery as a result of spinal stenosis, as revealed by his wife, Shakira.

+As of 2025, Caine was using a wheelchair for public appearances, including when collecting an award at the Red Sea International Film Festival.